michaeleii/comm-documentation/docs/pages/passport-local.md

 - The deserialize user function will be called when the user visits the website again.
 It will get the user's information from the database using the id stored in the session.

-The `done` function is used to tell Passport that the user has been serialized or deserialized.
+The `done` function here is used to tell Passport that the user has been serialized or deserialized.

 ## Conclusion